BharathiPravallika/Breast_Cancer_Detection/README.md

 <b>Hey hi techie!
 WELCOME TO MY BREAST_CANCER_DETECTION PROJECT :)<br>
-oh  wait!! yeah nothing.
-Haha you can go through this "README" and can read all my highlighted comments for that you can easily understand my code.<br>
+Go through this "README" and can read all my highlighted comments for that you can easily understand my code.<br>
-Can't wait to see?
-AHAHA just kidding !!
-All the best buddy, Have a great day.</b><br>
+</b><br>

 <b># Breast_Cancer_Detection</b><br>